Road-Related Information for New Mexico

 Cities appear to have the ability to set lower limits on residential or business streets, since 25 mph zones are not uncommon (but are posted).

 Highway construction standards.
 The only non-interstate highway freeway segments in the state are U.S. 70 for about 10 miles east of Las Cruces and a 13-mile segment of U.S. 84-285 north of Santa Fe.
 Otherwise, the only true freeways in New Mexico were the three Interstate highways that cross the state.
 There are no 3-digit interstates.
 Otherwise, New Mexico does have quite a few miles of four-lane divided highway along its major routes (U.S. 285 from I-40 south to Carlsbad, U.S. 550 from Aztec to Bernalillo, U.S. 70 from Las Cruces to Alamogordo, and many other shorter segments).
 Some of these roads are actually four lanes with a double-double line median.
-Future projects will expand U.S. 64-87 from Raton to Clayton and U.S. 491 from Gallup to Shiprock.
+Future projects will extend the divided segments of U.S. 64-87 from Raton to Clayton and widen U.S. 491 from Gallup to Shiprock.
 By comparison, in 1926 the only paved highways in the state were from Albuquerque halfway to Santa Fe and from Las Cruces to the Texas border.

 Relief routes.
 New Mexico has several roads with this unique designation --- unique because I haven't seen it used elsewhere in the country.
 As fancy as it sounds, a Relief Route is simply an urban bypass.
 They exist (at least that I've seen) at Santa Fe (NM-599, between I-25 south of the city and U.S. 84-285 northwest of the city); Alamogordo (officially U.S. 54-70 running west of the city); Carlsbad (NM-200), between U.S. 285 northwest of the city and U.S. 62-180 east of the city; and Roswell (still marked Truck U.S. 70-285 as of 2007, but all official information indicates that it is the U.S. 70-285 mainline, running west of the city).